A Taste Of Hampton Roads’ Vineyards

 Pungo is a sparsely developed area close to Virginia Beach and the North Carolina border, best known as a great place to pick strawberries and other produce in season.
 More recently, the Pungo Ridge Winery has opened it doors to sell a variety of wines and meads made with fruit grown on the property.
 From tart blackberry, sweet pear, and of course strawberry wine, one can find a bottle or two for porch sipping.

 Norfolk, Virginia’s first winery is quite unusual in that no grapes are grown on the premises.
 That’s because Mermaid Winery is strictly urban, located the in heart of the trendy Ghent neighborhood.
 All wines produced here are made with Virginia grapes, however, and you can taste and pair with a fine selection of cheeses, meats, and chocolate desserts.
+They also have a second location on Shore Drive in Virginia Beach!

 Martin Walsh is an owner of The Vacation Channel, and filmmaker with over a decade of experience making engaging travel content.
 He’s on a mission to make sure your family has fun this year with a trip to Coastal Virginia.
 If you would like a local’s opinion, you can always send him a question via email.
 Now get outside and go have an adventure!